 6. Diversify your income streams

 Start a side hustle!
 Look into drop shipping, print on demand or you could even try your hand and get crafty with candle making or resin art.
 If you can sell a digital product, even better, as there are no overhead costs related to shipping/packaging/stock.
-Become a virtual assistant, start a blog and earn through affiliate links, complete online surveys for a fee, do translation work — the possibilities are literally endless.
+Become a virtual assistant, make money from blog and earn through affiliate links, complete online surveys for a fee, or do translation work — the possibilities are literally endless.

 6. Track & review your spending

 One of the easiest ways to overspend is to turn a blind eye to your shopping habits.
 I’ll put my hand up and openly admit that I was guilty of this for many years.
 If I can’t see it, it doesn’t exist, right?
 Wrong!
 By making sure you know exactly where every single pound is going, you’ll be able to determine where you’re wasting the most money.
 The best way to approach this is to review your bank statements with a fine-tooth comb and look out for any reoccurring subscriptions you may have forgotten to cancel.
 Most banking apps will also lump your transactions into categories so you can easily review where you’re spending the most money.
 For years I naively assumed I was spending a ton of cash on clothes & makeup when on closer inspection it turns out I was throwing the most money at alcohol and takeaways, which was an eye-opening reality check indeed.

 If you’ve ever taken the time to review your spending habits and I mean really review them, I’m sure you have found that most of your money goes to food.
 It’s ridiculous, isn’t it?
 Those little snack runs to Tesco sure do add up over time.
 By cooking at home and preparing meals ahead of time, you’re less likely to give in to temptation and avoid that £10 lunch deal on your work break.